billy784512/graph-api-log-pipeline/README.md

 This script is used for Function App deployment and configure its environment variables.

-**Be aware that it will load the value in `local.settings.json` to configure environment variables.**
+**Be aware that this script will load the value in `local.settings.json` to configure environment variables, if you don't add value in `local.settings.json`, it won't work.**

 ### 3.2 Create Azure resources by Azure Portal (comming sooooon...)